 - 2 large Granny Smith apples

-- 1 tbsp juice from 1 fresh lemon
+- 1 tablespoon juice from 1 fresh lemon

 - 1 tub of prepared caramel apple dip from the produce section

-Preheat the oven to 350 degrees.
-Prepare the sugar cookie mix according to the package instructions.
+- Preheat the oven to 350°F. Prepare the sugar cookie mix according to the package instructions.
 Drop the dough onto a pizza stone and roll it out smoothly to form the round pizza crust.
 Bake for 15 minutes or until the crust is golden brown and crispy.
 Let it cool completely before topping with frosting.

-Chop the green apples into small bite-sized chunks.
-Add the apples to a clean mixing bowl and gently toss with 1 tbsp of the lemon juice.
+- Chop the green apples into small bite-sized chunks.
+Add the apples to a clean mixing bowl and gently toss with 1 tablespoon of the lemon juice.
 This will help keep the apples from turning brown.
 Sprinkle the apples evenly over the top of the pizza.

 Looking for more fun apple recipes for your family?